 Domain name purchase and transfer

-We purchase the domain name you request, and it remains our property until a time that you choose to purchase it from us.
+We purchase the domain name you request, and it remains our property until such time that you choose to purchase it from us.
 Provided your contract has been fulfilled, payments are up-to-date and that this contract hasn’t been terminated; domain names can be purchased from us for £75 or the current market value + 10%, whichever is greater.

 Displaying our work